SiddharthShyniben/community-health/templates/issues-templates/bug-report.md

 Steps to reproduce the behavior:

-1. Run command '...'
+1. Run the command '...'
 2. Use feature '...'
-3. See problem
+3. See the problem

 _How often is it reproduced?
-Is there a required condition?_
+Is there a condition?_

-If applicable, show how often the error occurs, and what condition is required for it to occur.
+If applicable, show how often the error occurs and what condition is required.

 **Expected behavior**